-System Overview - is an overview of the video encoder's status and settings.
-Information that can be found here includes the video encoder's firmware version, IP address, security, event and image settings and recent log items.
-Many of the captions are also links to the proper Setup page to conveniently make adjustments in the video encoder's settings.
+System Overview - is an overview of the camera's status and settings.
+Information that can be found here includes the camera's firmware version, IP address, security, event and image settings and recent log items.
+Many of the captions are also links to the proper Setup page to conveniently make adjustments in the camera's settings.